 White and cream

 Purity, elegance, new beginnings.
-White ranunculus are among the cleanest, most beautiful flowers you can put in a vase — they photograph brilliantly and work in any interior.
 Perfect for weddings, sympathy arrangements, and minimalist bouquets.

 Blush and pale pink